James V. Córdova, Ph.D.

-The goal of Dr. Córdova's research program is to increase our understanding of the processes that affect marital/couple health and deterioration, particularly those processes that can be manipulated to promote greater relationship, mental, and physical health.
-Dr. Córdova's work involves the theoretical delineation of those processes, the demonstration of their proximal role in relationship health, and the construction of empirically testable procedures for their therapeutic manipulation.
-The principal processes addressed in Dr. Córdova's work include intimacy, acceptance, depression, and motivating the adoption of relationship healthy practices.
-Dr. Córdova's current projects include (1) the Marriage Checkup, a motivational interviewing approach to intervening with at-risk couples, (2) observing the process of intimacy development in couples' interactions, (3) studying the role of emotional skillfulness in relationship health, and (4) developing a couple based therapy for depression.
+The goal of Dr. Córdova's research program is to increase our understanding of the processes that affect marital/couples health and deterioration, particularly those processes that promote greater relationship, mental, and physical health.
+Dr. Córdova's work involves the theoretical delineation of those processes, the demonstration of their proximal role in relationship health, and the construction of empirically testable procedures for their therapeutic use.
+The principal processes addressed in his work include intimacy, acceptance, and motivating the adoption of relationship healthy practices.
+Dr. Córdova's current projects include (1) the Marriage Checkup, a relationship health checkup designed to help partners maintain healthy relationships for a lifetime, (2) observing the process of intimacy development in couples' interactions, and (3) studying the role of emotional skillfulness in relationship health.

 (Please contact the Editorial Office for reprint inquiries)

 Blair, J.M., & Córdova, J.V.
 (2009).
 Commitment as a predictor of participation in premarital education.
 The Family Journal, 17, 118-125.

 Córdova, J. V., & Harp, A. G. (2009).
 Deteriorating relationships.
 In H. T. Reis & S. Sprecher (Eds.), Encyclopedia of Human Relationships.
 Thousand Oaks, CA: Sage.